-- 1. The loan total shall not exceed \$3,000.00. - 2.
-Employee cannot add to an existing loan without the recommendation and express permission of the City Manager. - 3.
+- 1. The loan total shall not exceed \$3,000.00. - Employee cannot add to an existing loan without the recommendation and express permission of the City Manager. - 3.
 Employee agrees to pay an interest rate equal to the Local Agency Investment Fund (LAIF) rate paid to the City, as of the date of the loan, plus .25 percent. - 4.
 Loans shall be repaid via payroll deductions.
-Loans of less than \$1,000.00 shall be repaid in twenty six equal installments.
-Loans of \$1,000.00 or more but less than \$2,000.00 shall be repaid in fifty two equal installments.
-Loans of \$2,000.00 or more shall be repaid in seventy eight equal installments.
-In no case shall deductions be more than \$50.00 per paycheck, except in the event of separation when the balance of the loan will be deducted from the final paycheck or the employee will reconcile to the City any remaining balance due. - 5.
+Loans of less than \$1,000.00 shall be repaid in twenty-six equal installments.
+Loans of \$1,000.00 or more but less than \$2,000.00 shall be repaid in fifty-two equal installments.
+Loans of \$2,000.00 or more shall be repaid in seventy-eight equal installments.
+In no case shall deductions be more than \$50.00 per paycheck, except in the event of separation.
+Upon separation, if employee has not paid the entire balance due by the time his theiror her final paycheck is issue, the City will deduct the balance of the loan from the final paycheck. - 5.
 The employee shall provide documentation, such as an invoice or receipt, prior to issuance of the loan, to serve as proof of purchase. - 6.
 Employee shall sign a payroll deduction authorization form for the amount calculated by the Finance Department. - 7.
-Employee shall receive approval prior to the purchase of any equipment for which this program is anticipated. - 8.
-Once all necessary documentation has been supplied and the employee signs all equipment loan documents, issuance of the loan will be processed within fourteen (14) days of final approval of all approved paperwork.
+Employee shall receive approval prior to the purchase of any equipment for which this program is anticipated. - Once all necessary documentation has been supplied and the employee signs all equipment loan documents, issuance of the loan will be processed within fourteen (14) days of final approval of all approved paperwork.

-ARTICLE 26- AUTOMOBILE USE AND TRAVEL REIMBURSEMENT
+ARTICLE 28 - AUTOMOBILE USE AND TRAVEL REIMBURSEMENT